s9e/TextFormatter/docs/Plugins/Emoji/Configuration.md

 ### Manage aliases

-Aliases can be managed via the `$aliases` property, which can be accessed as an array.
-See [the NormalizedCollection API](http://s9e.github.io/TextFormatter/api/s9e/TextFormatter/Configurator/Collections/NormalizedCollection.html) for a list of methods.
+Aliases can be managed via the `$aliases` property, an associative array that maps aliases (as keys) to fully-qualified emoji or emoji sequences (as values.)

 ```php
 $configurator = new s9e\TextFormatter\Configurator;